Sunil-Pradhan/npm-cheatsheet/README.md

 package.json file contains dependencies and development dependencies.
 If you execute the `npm install` command then all those dependencies will be installed in case node_modules folder is missing.

-If you install with the `production` flag then it will only install dependencies.
+On the other hand, if you install with the `production` flag then it will only install dependencies.

 ```
 npm install --production